sainnhe/vim-paste-rs/README.md

 ## Introduction

-This is a simple vim plugin for [https://paste.rs/](https://paste.rs/), written in pure vim script.
+This is a simple vim plugin for pasting content to [https://paste.rs/](https://paste.rs/), written in pure vim script.

 The following features are supported: